peterbe/arewestumptownedyet/README.md

-# Are We Stumptowned Yet
+# Are We Stumptowned Yet?

 ## About